+We are going to give a brief summary of this article.
 At first we rewrite the inverse semigroup crossed product $A \rtimes H$ as a groupoid crossed product $A \rtimes \calg$ to have a group-like construction.
 Then we adapt and follow Green's proof \cite[p.
 199-204]{green1978} in a natural way.
 The action on a certain quotient space $G_\calg/\calg$ ($G/H$ in Green \cite{green1978}) is similar to the regular representation action by Khoshkam and Skandalis \cite{khoshkamskandalis2004}.
 After establishing Green's imprimitivity Theorem \ref{theoremImprimitivity}, we apply it to the induced algebra (in the sense of Kasparov \cite{kasparov1995,kasparov1988}) $A$ of a $H$-algebra $D$, and restrict to ideals to get the second Green imprimitivity theorem, Corollary \ref{greenImp2}.